 • Toxigenic stool culture is considered the gold standard but it will not distinguish between C. diff colonization and overgrowth (i.e. infection), so a second test is required to detect the presence of toxins

-• Since its possible to have C. diff bacteria in your stool after your symptoms have stopped, retesting to prove you’re cured isn’t advised
+• Since it’s possible to have C. diff bacteria in your stool after your symptoms have stopped, retesting to prove you’re cured isn’t advised

 Myth #6: Watery diarrhea is the only symptom of C. diff.